markevans/dragonfly/extra_docs/Configuration.md

     app.configure_with(:rails)

-This points the log to the Rails logger, configures the file data store root path, sets the path_prefix to /media, and registers the {Dragonfly::Analysis::FileCommandAnalyser FileCommandAnalyser} for helping with mime_type validations.
+This points the log to the Rails logger, configures the file data store root path, sets the url_path_prefix to /media, and registers the {Dragonfly::Analysis::FileCommandAnalyser FileCommandAnalyser} for helping with mime_type validations.

 Heroku